AdobeDocs/workfront.en/help/classic/manage-work/issues/manage-issues/copy-issues.md

    ![](assets/ci3-350x203.png)

-1. Continue copying the issue as described in the section [Copy a single issue](#copy5) in this article, starting with Step 3.
+1. Continue copying the issue as described in the section [Copy a single issue](#copy-a-single-issue) in this article, starting with Step 3.

-## Copy a single issue
+## Copy a single issue {#copy-a-single-issue}

 You can copy one issue when viewing it.